 4. It’s gonna get messy

 It’s no secret baby-led weaning is definitely messier than spoon feeding.

 We invested in a new highchair for our daughter, as I found that hand-me-down that we used for my son was hard to clean.
 You don’t have time to clean a highchair for 15 minutes after each meal or snack, so make sure that the high chair is easy-t0-clean (I find plastic is best, and we remove the cushy cloth lining too).

-Buy a few plastic bibs that you can rinse quickly and that have a pocket that catches food (our daughter will just scoop fallen food out of the pocket).
+Buy a few plastic bibs (I love these ones) that you can rinse quickly and that have a pocket that catches food (our daughter will just scoop fallen food out of the pocket).
+Another option?
+Shirtless!

 You even might want to think about putting a small tarp down underneath your baby’s highchair so that you don’t have to clean your floors several times a day.
 Friends of ours do this, and clean it off at the end of the day!

-5. Teeny tiny pieces aren’t going to work:
+5. Teeny tiny pieces aren’t going to work, especially in the beginning:

 A homemade potato wedge or half of a skinless, boneless chicken thigh cut length-wise, or a slice of pear (peeled) are examples of appropriate sized pieces of food.
 A piece of whole grain toast with some butter on it cut into thick strips would be appropriate too.